The View layer of Wireframe consists of a set of interconnected components:

 - Views (or sometimes view files) are specific to a single template, and used to render a page using that template.
 Each template may have more than one view – or none at all, if that page is not intended to be viewable on your site (or if you're using some other solution to render its contents).

-- Partials are reusable components, or blocks of content, that you want to share between multiple templates.
+- Partials are reusable blocks of content, that you want to share between multiple templates.
 Things like a shared navigation, breadcrumbs, or perhaps a search form are typical use cases for partials.
 As a rule of thumb: if you need the same block on at least two separate occasions in different layouts or views, it probably should be a partial.